 that He would reveal Himself to me, so that I could know Him.

 that He would give me a strong faith that would not fail or waver.

-It would take a book to tell how abundant and joyful my life is because God answered that prayer for me!
-I was a changed woman the moment He flooded me with His presence—I cry now in deep gratitude as I write—for the most miraculous, wonderful of times in our lives appear when we love God with our whole hearts, love Him down to the deepest recesses of our souls, and love Him with the entirety of our minds!
+It would take a book to tell how abundant and joyful my life is because God answered that prayer for me.
+I was a changed woman the moment He flooded me with His presence—I cry now in deep gratitude as I write—for the most miraculous, wonderful of times in our lives appear when we love God with our whole heart, love Him down to the deepest recesses of our soul, and love Him with the entirety of our mind!

-Yes!
-Let us turn our passion for our Lord Jesus Christ into feeding and tending His lambs and sheep—each one of us according to the gifts God has given us, the places He leads us to, the power He imparts to us by His Holy Spirit.
+Let us turn our passion for our Lord Jesus Christ into feeding and tending His lambs and sheep—each one of us according to the gifts God has given us, to the places He leads us, in the power He imparts to us by His Holy Spirit.

-And Yes!
-Let us turn our passion into the obedience of constant prayer and daily immersion in His great letter to us, His written Word.
-Hide it in your hearts, be guided by its instruction, feast on it for your joy in knowing your Lord better and better!
-Press on to know Him, He who is worthy of all our love and loyalty and companionship and service and faithfulness, and obedience—and—and —and!!!
+And let us turn our passion into the obedience of constant prayer and daily immersion in His great letter to us, His written Word.
+Hide it in your hearts, be guided by its instruction, feast on it for your joy in knowing your Lord better and better.
+Press on to know Him, He who is worthy of all our love and loyalty and companionship and service and faithfulness, and obedience—He is worthy of all!

-What action steps can you take in this new year, either personally or as a family, in response to your love for God, to: “Feed my lambs.”
+Ask God to show you the steps you can take in the year ahead, either personally or as a family, in loving response to Jesus' commands to: “Feed my lambs.”
 “Tend my sheep.”
 “Feed my sheep.”